denn1s/apple-and-lily/Ch. 8 - Karin.md

 “Uh—Wha—What the hell are you doing?!”

-“We're both right-handed,” she explained, calm, like she was reading the freaking dictionary.
+“We're both right-handed,” she explained, calm, like she was reading the blasted dictionary.

 “I was having trouble seeing the angle from over there.”
 Her words barely registered.
 Her face was too close when she turned to speak.
 Her back was too close.
 Her _everything_ was too freaking close.

-She shifted slightly, her lower back brushing against my shin.
+She shifted slightly and her lower back brushed against my shin.
 I swear my entire nervous system was a nanosecond away from a full core meltdown.

 Then, a sweet, flowery scent reached me from her hair, and all of a sudden I found myself in a wide meadow.
 The grass was waist-high, a sea of green and gold swaying in the gentle breeze.
 The sun was high in the sky, its light bathing me in warmth.
 It was radiant.
-Peaceful…
+Peaceful.

 But something was wrong.
 Far off to the left, the grass bent and parted, pushed aside by something moving low and fast.
-I turned, but it was gone.
+I quickly turned, but it was gone.
 Then there was a stir to the right, closer this time, but it again vanished before I could pin it down.
 The meadow stilled once more, but the silence pressed down on me.
 It was suffocating.
 The trap was set.
 All around me, the grass shivered as the shadows closed in—and then…

 Her hand clamped down over mine.